numbas/editor-docs/source/question/reference.rst

 ==============

 .. image:: images/other_versions.png
+    :alt: The "other versions" tab, showing a table of questions related to the one being edited.

 In this tab you can see all questions which are related to this one.
 Questions are related if one is a copy of the other, or they are both copies of a common ancestor.